 A composer who cares if you listen

 In addition to compositional activities, he performs frequently as a trombonist, pianist, and drummer.
 A native of Brewster, Massachusetts, on Cape Cod, Nathan holds an M.M. in Composition from Binghamton University, where he studied composition with Daniel Thomas Davis and trombone with Don Robertson, as well as B.A.s in Music and Economics from Swarthmore College, where he studied composition with Gerald Levinson, trombone with Paul Arbogast, and piano with Hans Lüdemann.
+He is currently an adjunct professor at Binghamton University.
 When not doing something musical, he is likely to be running, playing basketball, or cheering loudly for Boston sports teams.

 Photo Credit: Barbara Wolfe